Seagate/TCGstorageAPI/samples/README.md

 Usage: `python3 sed_cli.py --device=<device> --operation=printdriveinfo`

 Information printed:
-Drive Handle  - The drive handle being used
+Drive Cert - Indicates if the drive is signed with authentic Seagate FW Drive Handle  - The drive handle being used
+TCG Config - Indicates if Enterprise or Opalv2
-Model Number\* - The model number of the drive \*only available for FIPS configs FW Revision\*  - The FW revision of the drive \*only available for FIPS configs FIPS Compliant\* - True or False, indicates if the drive is FIPS compliant \*only available for FIPS configs WWN - The drive's world wide name
+FIPS Standard\* - Lists the FIPS standard to which the drive is configured \*only available for FIPS configs FIPS Compliant\* - True or False, indicates if the drive is FIPS compliant \*only available for FIPS configs WWN - The drive's world wide name
 MSID - The drive's manufacturing secure ID